+This single-varietal Melon cuvée comes from a selection of grapes from a single plot called l’Infernale, a nickname it probably owes to its vertiginous slope.
 At the mouth of the iconic Sèvre and Maine Rivers, in the little village of Saint-Fiacre, the vineyard is planted in gneiss, which has a similar composition to granite.
-From old vines, planted in 1967, sitting in the widely acclaimed lieu-dit of Pétière, the vines have an advantageous south-eastern exposure that allows them to enjoy full sun exposure during the day.
-This is important, as the strong Atlantic winds moderate temperatures severely; cool evenings are the norm during the growing season.
+From old vines planted in 1967, sitting in the widely acclaimed lieu-dit of Pétière, the vines have an advantageous south-eastern exposure that allows them to enjoy full sun during the day.
+This is important, as the strong Atlantic winds moderate temperatures severely.
+Cool evenings are the norm during the growing season.

 Melon de Bourgogne is a crossing between Pinot Blanc and the little known Gouais Blanc variety.
 It was once prevalent in the vineyards of Burgundy (hence its name), until it was ordered to be destroyed by the Burgundians in the 18th century.
 By then it had a toehold in the Atlantic area of the Loire Valley around Nantes, where it became the dominant grape and the base for Muscadet.
 Typically high in acid, fresh and mineral driven, it typically does not take to new oak very well.
 Complexity is gained by spending time on its lees.
 The best examples can gain some stone fruit notes to go along with the characteristic citrus elements.